tagion/tagion/docs/gov/glossary/index.md

 Notably, to keep the Mainnet streamlined, applications are primarily run on Federated Sub-systems, reducing the risk of Mainnet bloating and ensuring that the core network remains slick, scalable, and high-performing.
 (Also see [Network Architecture](/gov/intro/network) in Governance Atrea "Network Formation")

 ## Tokens (TGN)

+A token is a digital representation of a specific asset, right, or piece of data recorded on a [distributed network](#distributed-ledger-technology-dlt).
+Tokens can serve various purposes, such as enabling payments, granting access to services or applications, or representing ownership or governance rights.
+Depending on their function, tokens are typically categorised as utility tokens, governance tokens, security tokens, non-fungible tokens (NFTs), or asset-backed tokens.
+They are managed and transferred via smart contracts or protocol rules.

+**TGN** is the native utility token of the Tagion Network.
+It is used to transact, incentivise participation in the network (such as through node operation), and potentially access services within the Tagion ecosystem.

 ## Transaction